How Do Collagen Injections Work?

 You and your doctor will discuss your medical history and the areas you want treated with injectable fillers.
 Injections are not appropriate for certain lines and scars or when certain medical conditions are present.
 It is very important to discuss and understand what filler injections can do for you.

 If you and your doctor decide injections are appropriate, your doctor may start with a skin test in your forearm to determine if you are sensitive to the substance being used.
 You must watch the area very carefully over a four-week period.
-Most men and women tested show no reaction to the skin test and can have injections.
+Most men and women tested show no reaction to the skin test.